php-fig/fig-standards/proposed/http-client/http-client.md

 A Client MUST:

-* Reassemble a multi-step HTTP 1xx response itself so that what is returned to the Calling Library is an valid HTTP response of status code 200 or higher.
+* Reassemble a multi-step HTTP 1xx response itself so that what is returned to the Calling Library is a valid HTTP response of status code 200 or higher.

 ## Error handling